High Magnesium Foods & Recipes

 Dietary carbohydrates are stored as glycogen in muscles.
 Around three grams of water is stored in the muscles for every gram of glycogen.
 When dietary carbs are decreased, all of this water is released along with the minerals stored in the tissues.

-Several essential minerals tend to be harder to get on a keto diet because it limits high-carbohydrate plant-based foods.
-Hence many people on a keto diet feel better when they supplement magnesium.
+Several essential minerals tend to be harder to get on a keto diet because they limit high-carbohydrate plant-based foods.
+Hence, many people on a keto diet feel better when they supplement magnesium.

 In addition, foods highest in magnesium, like non-starchy green vegetables, tend to be lower in fat and higher in fibre.
 Therefore, if you prefer a lower carb or ketogenic diet, you should make an extra effort to prioritise non-starchy green vegetables to ensure you are getting adequate magnesium.